Michigan Seed Certification and Designated Certifying Agencies - Inspection and Testing Requirements

 A. The seed is of a kind for which there is no certification program conducted in Michigan.
 To determine if Michigan has a certification program for a particular kind of seed, check Regulation 623.

 B. The seed is of a variety for which there is not a sufficient supply of Michigan-produced certified seed to meet demand.
 The list of Seeds of Insufficient Supply in Michigan is reviewed annually and updated as necessary.
-Copies can be obtained from the MDARD Feed and Fertilizer Manager listed below upon request:
+Copies can be obtained from the MDARD Fertilizer and Bulk Agrichemical Storage Specialist listed below upon request:

 P.O.
 Box 30017